This story was updated with renderings August 2018.

-The Crunkleton, a classy cocktail bar and restaurant, is targeting a June opening in the space formerly occupied by Heroes Aren’t Hard To Find in Elizabeth.
+The Crunkleton, a classy cocktail bar and restaurant, is targeting a fall grand opening in the space formerly occupied by Heroes Aren’t Hard To Find in Elizabeth.

 This will be Gary Crunkleton’s second cocktail bar.
 The original Crunkleton on Franklin Street in Chapel Hill has garnered national attention, most recently being named one of the Six Best Bourbon Bars in the South by Garden & Gun magazine.
 It’s legit, and this is a big deal for Charlotte’s bar scene.

 Crunkleton grew up in the Lake Norman area, so he knows Charlotte.
-He’s teamed up with local restaurateurs Blake Thompson and Zach Goodyear to create a hospitality group.
-They’ll be doing a quick capital campaign before beginning construction on the space.
+He’s teamed up with local restaurateurs Blake Thompson, Zach Goodyear and Rob Hord to create a hospitality group.
 And this isn’t a one-off.
 The group is looking to open more restaurants and bars.

 “Charlotte doesn’t have a cocktail culture yet,” Crunkleton told me.